Gxwhipp/Fitnite-Topology-Enumeration/README.md

 2.2 The transpose of an N x N matrix satisfying (\*) also satisfies (\*).
-    This of course reduces by half the number of matrices to be tested for (\*), but also makes it more efficient to compute the transpose of an N+1 x N+1 matrix when the transpose of the N x N submatrix is already known.
+    This of course reduces by half the number of matrices to be tested for (\*), but also makes it more efficient to compute the transpose of an N x N matrix when the transpose of the N-1 x N-1 submatrix is already known.

 2.3 The unique rows obtained by the inclusive OR of all possible combinations of rows in an
     N x N matrix satisfying (\*) will constitute the set of valid N+1 (last)